Swapnil-J-Patil/Cryptocurrency_App/README.md

 - 🧑 Profile customization (avatar + username)
 - 📚 About Us and Help section built in

-All trades are powered by **live market prices** — just like real-world trading, without risking any real money.
 ---

 ## 🔧 Tech Stack